-The Signal is an American horror film written and directed by independent filmmakers David Bruckner, Dan Bush and Jacob Gentry, each directing a segment of the film.
-It stars Anessa Ramsey, Justin Welborn, and Scott Poythress.
+The Signal is an American horror film written and directed by independent filmmakers David Bruckner, Dan Bush and Jacob Gentry (Broadcast Signal Intrusion; Synchronicity), each directing a segment of the film.
+The movie stars Anessa Ramsey, Justin Welborn, and Scott Poythress.

 As the citizens of Terminus ready themselves for the New Year celebrations, an ominous signal begins to emanate from every electronic device in the city, transforming the would-be celebrants into murderous marauders.

 Fortunately, Ben (Justin Welborn) has managed to avoid having his mind muddled by the eerie transmission, so sets off to rescue his lover and discover the source of the evil-inducing broadcast.
-That’s easier said than done, however, when there’s hordes of killers roaming the city…
+That’s easier said than done, however, when there are hordes of killers roaming the city…

 “Fans of horror will do themselves a favor in picking up The Signal.
 They will find intense moments, some gore, comedy, philosophical discussions, and even a love story.
 As I said, these filmmakers are ones to watch.”
 Beyond Hollywood